 You can configure and monitor multiple IP

-path groups (also known as destination IP groups) per virtual router,
+path groups (also known as destination IP groups) per virtual router, VLAN,

-its own failure condition.
+condition.
 Additionally, you can set these Failover conditions at

 both the destination group level and the broader virtual router/VLAN/vwire

-group level using “any” or “all” fail checks to determine the status of
+group level using “any” or “all” fail checks to determine the status

-the active firewall.
+of the active firewall.

-Before you enable path monitoring, you
+Before you enable path monitoring,

-must set up your virtual router, VLAN, virtual wire, or a combination
+you must set up your virtual router, VLAN, virtual wire, or a combination

 of these logical networking components.
 Path monitoring in virtual